 Now that you’ve sorted your accommodation and successfully applied for your student visa, the hardest parts of preparing for your studies overseas are behind you, right?
 Maybe not.

 While the visa and student accommodation processes can be stressful, when it comes to other pre-departure preparations student may start to draw a blank.
-If you’re worried about forgetting something during your summer prep, take a look at Across The Pond’s Checklist to make sure you’ve covered all your bases.
+If you’re worried about forgetting something during your summer prep, take a look at Across The Pond’s Pre-Departure Guide to make sure you’ve covered all your bases.

 First thing’s first, be sure you pack a copy of your acceptance letter or email as well as official copies of your transcript, diploma, CAS and any other supporting documents you had on hand during your visa application process.
 You’ll want to pack these in your carry-on so that they are easily accessible when passing through Immigration Control at the airport.
 It’s also a good idea to travel with and keep photocopies of your passport and travel documents while you are in the UK.

 Top Tip: Pack a day or two’s worth of clothes in your carry-on just in case your baggage gets lost or delayed on the trip over.

 One pre-departure mistake that students often make is to underestimate how difficult it can be to pack for a year studying overseas.
 The best thing to do to ensure you have everything you want to bring but only what you need is to keep a running packing list before your departure.
 Start with your essential clothing and school items and then add onto that as you see fit.
 You’d also do well to keep the British weather in mind when writing and revising your packing list.
 Layers go a long way in the UK!

 Top Tip: Consider investing in a travel or yoga towel to bring with you.
 They’re light, easy to pack and dry quickly.